 • Replace conventional “Exit” signs with LED “Exit” signs for energy-saving and longer lamp life.

-• Set thermostats at 68 degrees (F) in the winter and 76 degrees (F) in the summer.
+• Set thermostats at 68 degrees in the winter and 76 degrees in the summer.

-• Install occupancy/motion sensors to adjust temperature settings of the air-conditioning in those areas infrequently used, e.g. conference rooms.
+• Install occupancy/motion sensors to adjust the temperature settings of the air-conditioning in areas that are infrequently used, such as conference rooms.

-• Keep the windows and doors closed when the AC is turned on and use curtains or blinds to shade against sunlight.
+• Keep the windows and doors closed when the air conditioning is turned on, and use curtains or blinds to shade against sunlight.

-• Switch off lighting and heat-producing appliances that are not in use to reduce air-conditioning load
+• Switch off lights and heat-producing appliances that are not in use to reduce air-conditioning load.

-• Install thermometers to monitor the room temperature to avoid excessive cooling or heating.
+• Install thermostats to monitor the room temperature and avoid excessive cooling or heating.

 • Set the fan coil to “low” fan speed as the normal setting.

-• Using a ceiling fan or a floor fan can achieve two objectives.
-First, the cool air can lower a person’s body temperature.
-Second, the fan can evenly distribute the cool air around the room.
-These benefits allow the thermostat to be set a couple of degrees higher or lower which results in further energy savings.
+• Use a ceiling fan or a floor fan.
+The cool air can lower a person’s body temperature, and the fan can evenly distribute cool air around the room.
+These benefits allow the thermostat to be adjusted higher or lower, which results in additional energy savings.

-• Clean filters and fan coil units regularly.
+• Regularly clean filters and fan coil units.

-• Remove obstructions at air inlets and outlets of the AC and ventilation.
+• Remove obstructions at air intakes and outlets of the air conditioning and ventilation.

 Reduce Water Consumption

-There are some simple ways to reduce water consumption and lower your water bill.
+Use these simple methods to reduce water consumption and lower your water bill.

-• Install Low-Flow Aerators – Consider using low-flow aerators or flow regulators that limit the amount of water flowing out of the faucet and lower the GPM to save you money.
+• Install Low-Flow Aerators – Consider using low-flow aerators or flow regulators that limit the amount of water flowing out of the faucet and reduce the gallons per minute to save you money.

 • Repair Leaky Faucets – Over time, the drips from a single leaky faucet add up.
 Instead of wasting water and money, repair your faucets with new components.

-If you have any questions about other ways to reduce your energy bills, please contact your Pioneer Community Energy team by email at info@pioneercommunityenergy.org or by phone at (916) 758-8969.
+If you have questions about other ways to reduce your energy bills, please contact your Pioneer Community Energy team at info@pioneercommunityenergy.org or (916) 758-8969.